ethereum/consensus-specs/specs/simple-serialize.md

 #### List/Vectors

+Lists are a collection of elements of the same homogeneous type.

 | Check to perform                            | Code                        |
 |:--------------------------------------------|:----------------------------|
 | Length of serialized list fits into 4 bytes | ``len(serialized) < 2**32`` |